Table of Contents

 - Holders of diplomatic or official passports.

-- Travelers planning journalism, filmmaking, research, or missionary activities.
+- Travelers intending to engage in journalism, filmmaking, research, or missionary activities.

-- Those intending to stay longer than 60 days.
+- Those planning to stay longer than 60 days.

 - Individuals with a criminal record or history of terrorist activities.